Jamie Savan – director, cornett / mute cornett

 Steven Devine – harpsichord / organ

 Steven Devine enjoys a busy career as a music director and keyboard player working with some of the finest musicians.
-Since 2007 Steven has been the harpsichordist with London Baroque in addition to his position as Co-Principal keyboard player with the Orchestra of the Age of Enlightenment.
-He is also the principal keyboard player for the Gonzaga Band, Apollo and Pan, the Classical Opera Company and performs regularly with many other groups around Europe.
-He has recorded over thirty discs with other artists and made six solo recordings.
-His recording of Bach’s Goldberg Variations (Chandos) has received critical acclaim – including Gramophone Magazine describing it as “among the best”.
-Volumes 1 and 2 of the complete harpsichord works of Rameau (Resonus) have both received five-star reviews from BBC Music Magazine and Steven’s new recording of Bach’s Italian Concerto has been voted Classic FM’s Connoisseur’s choice.
-Since 2016 Steven has been Curator of Early Music for the Norwegian Wind Ensemble.
+He is the co-principal keyboard player with the Orchestra of the Age of Enlightenment and also the principal keyboard player for The Gonzaga Band, Apollo and Pan, The Classical Opera Company and performs regularly with many other groups internationally.
+He has numerous solo recordings to his credit, including Bach’s Goldberg Variations (Chandos) hailed by Gramophone as “among the best”, and a three-CD set of the complete harpsichord works of Rameau (Resonus) which received five-star reviews from the BBC Music Magazine.
+Steven’s latest solo project with Resonus Classics is Bach’s Well-Tempered Clavier, of which Book 1 was recorded and released in 2019.